qbessi/qbessi.github.io/src/content/post/setup-sway-on-debian-12.md

 draft: false
 ---

-# How I Set Up the Sway Window Manager on Debian 12

-I will share my experience of setting up the Sway window manager on Debian 12.
+My experience of setting up the Sway window manager on Debian 12.
 Sway is a tiling window manager that is compatible with i3, making it an excellent choice for those who prefer a keyboard-driven workflow.

 ## Prerequisites